Using Blueprints in Petroleum Office

 Inserting a Blueprint

 The blueprint inserts labels, input cells, and formulas into your worksheet.
 Formula references are automatically adjusted to match the insertion location.
+If the target location isn't suitable, a validation message explains what's wrong before anything is written to the sheet.

 Working with an Inserted Blueprint